-- A. During the first eight calendar days of the semester in which a course begins, a student may drop or add the course by web registration. - B. After the eight-day period students may drop or add a course only with the dean's approval, which will be given only in exceptional cases.
+- A. During the first eight calendar days of the semester in which a course begins, a student may drop or add the course by web registration. - B. After the eight-day period students may add a course only with the dean's approval, which will be given only in exceptional cases.
+After the eight-day period students may drop a course only with the instructor's approval, or with the dean's approval after consultation with the instructor.
+Students may not drop a class after the last day of instruction for the semester.